-Also attending the event was a cross-party panel of MPs including David Lammy MP (Labour), Baroness Bonham Carter (Liberal Democrat) and Helen Grant MP (Conservative) who were joined by former RTS Diversity Chair Marcus Ryder.
+Also attending the event was a cross-party panel of politicians including David Lammy MP (Labour), Baroness Bonham Carter (Liberal Democrat) and Helen Grant MP (Conservative) who were joined by Marcus Ryder.

-Ryder, a former BBC Executive Producer who has since joined Chinese broadcaster CGTN, also took the opportunity to address the BBC’s lack of BAME talent, claiming “If we really thought we’d have fulfilling, beautiful careers at the BBC, we’d still be there.”
+Ryder, a former BBC Executive Producer currently working for Chinese broadcaster CGTN, also took the opportunity to address the BBC’s lack of BAME talent, claiming “If we really thought we’d have fulfilling, beautiful careers at the BBC, we’d still be there.”

 The decision by Ofcom to exclude BAME staff working behind the scenes in diversity targets is contrary to advice given by the Department of Digital, Culture, Media and Sport (DCMS) which previously stated, “The BBC should be at the forefront of representing diversity both on and off screen and this is set out in a new general duty on diversity in the Charter… that means by which its output and services are delivered (including where its activities are carried out and by whom)”